 Useful information gets hidden by the page

-Note: High-resolution images, auto-play videos, excessive redirects, advanced navigation, and other site elements can create load speed issues.
-Page load speed is a ranking factor, but it also affects how usable the site feels after someone arrives.
+Note: Advanced navigation, high-resolution images, auto-play videos, excessive redirects, and other site elements can slow the site down.
+Page load speed is a ranking factor, but speed also shapes how usable the site feels once a visitor gets there.

-When Do Paid Campaigns Justify the Budget?
+When Should Paid Campaigns Be Part of the Budget?

 There is no useful default PPC budget for businesses working with a digital marketing company in Louisville, KY.
 The right spend depends on what you are selling, how competitive the market is, how much a lead or sale is worth, and what the paid campaign is supposed to prove.